-\begin{itemize}[leftmargin=*, nosep] \item \textit{Degree (DEG)}: pick the $k$ nodes with highest degree. \item \textit{Single Discount (SD)}: stepwise degree as described by \citet{chen2009efficient}.
+We implemented the following methods to compare OTAPI with: \begin{itemize}[leftmargin=*, nosep] \item \textit{Degree (DEG)}: pick the $k$ nodes with highest degree. \item \textit{Single Discount (SD)}: stepwise degree as described by \citet{chen2009efficient}.
 In each iteration, the node with the highest degree is added to the allocation set.
 Once a node is selected, all its edges are deleted and the degree is recalculated.
-This process stops when the budget $k$ is reached. \item \textit{CELF}: IM approach.
+This process stops when the budget $k$ is reached.

+\item \textit{CELF}: IM approach.
 A variation of the greedy algorithm that reduces the required amount of MC simulations per iteration by leveraging the submodularity property that some diffusion processes exhibit \citep{leskovec2007cost}.
 We employ the Independent Cascade (IC) model with probability $p=0.01$ as the diffusion process because of its popularity within the IM literature \citep{kempe2003maximizing}.
 We simulate the diffusion process $1000$ times per step to get an accurate estimate of the TTE. \item \textit{TARNet}: UM approach.
 TARNet \citep{shalit2017estimating}, a commonly used causal estimator, is used for ITE estimation.
 TARNet is trained on individual data only, not leveraging any network information.
 The $k$ entities with the highest ITE estimates are allocated treatment.
-We use the implementation for TARNet \citep{shalit2017estimating} from \citet{jiang2022estimating} and largely follow their setup.
-The model is trained using full-batch training with BCE loss and employs the Adam optimizer \cite{KingBa15}.
-The number of hidden nodes in each layer is 16. \item \textit{Upper Bound (UB)}: To get an idea of the upper bound on the evaluation metrics, we implement a method that leverages the true DGP, which simulates the performance of a perfect model $\mathcal{M}$.
-Since the allocation problem is -- even with a perfect model -- still a combinatorial problem, a heuristic has to be used to solve it.
+We use the implementation for TARNet from \citet{jiang2022estimating} and largely follow their setup.
+The model is trained using full-batch training with BCE loss and employs the Adam optimizer \cite{KingBa15}. \item \textit{Oracle Greedy (OG)}: To get an idea of the best possible performance on the evaluation metrics, we implement a method that leverages the true DGP, which simulates the performance of a perfect model $\mathcal{M}$.
+Since the allocation problem is---even with a perfect model---still an NP-hard problem, a heuristic is used to solve it.
 To this end, we use the greedy heuristic.
-Note that this means that the true upper bound may be better than obtained with this heuristic. \end{itemize}
+While there is no guarantee that this solution is close to the true optimal treatment allocation, it serves as a useful baseline to provide insight into the performance of the different methods. \end{itemize}